cmcramer/cmc-silverstripe-helpers/README.md

 - CmcYouTubeEmbed - YouTube Embed with options editable in CMS.
 - CmcListItem - List item with Image and Link.
 Image field visibility based on containing list settings
 - CmcFaqItem - Simplified list item for FAQ

+#####Pages
+- CmcRedirectorPageWithQuery - Extends RedirectorPage.
+Adds a query/route string field for use with internal pages.

 ##Other Resources